DigitalCrafting/angular-webpack-starter/README.md

 # angular-webpack-starter
-Starter for frontend app with webpack, angular, karma, jasmine
+Starter for frontend app with Webpack 5, Angular 11, Karma, Jasmine

 This configuration supports multiple projects which may have common parts, for example custom styles or controls.
+Each project will have it's own webpack configuration files and starting command.

 npm run start-* is like ng serve -> it starts project in development mode with hot reload